-- a.
-Confirmed symptomatic infection (COVID-19) if more than 7 days have passed since resolution of symptoms, accept. - b.
-Confirmed SARS-CoV-2 infection following diagnostic test without clinical symptoms if more than 7 days have passed since most recent confirmed diagnostic test, accept. - c.
-Suspected infection: - If testing was not performed, and if more than 7 days after resolution of symptoms, see Infection - Acute entry. - If testing was performed, and COVID-19 has been ruled out as a clinical diagnosis, see Infection - Acute entry.

-d.
-For respiratory symptoms/failure not related to infection, or where COVID-19 was ruled out as a clinical diagnosis following testing, and if the underlying cause does not otherwise contradict donation, accept.
+- a) Confirmed symptomatic infection (COVID-19) if more than 7 days have passed since resolution of symptoms, accept. - b) Confirmed SARS-CoV-2 infection following diagnostic test without clinical symptoms if more than 7 days have passed since most recent confirmed diagnostic test, accept. - c) Suspected infection: - If testing was not performed, and if more than 7 days after resolution of symptoms, see Infection - Acute entry. - If testing was performed, and COVID-19 has been ruled out as a clinical diagnosis, see Infection - Acute entry. - d) For respiratory symptoms/failure not related to infection, or where COVID-19 was ruled out as a clinical diagnosis following testing, and if the underlying cause does not otherwise contradict donation, accept.

-See 'Additional Information' section below.
+See Additional Information below.

-See if Relevant Coronavirus Vaccination

-Infection - Acute
+Coronavirus Vaccination Infection - Acute